-With this background four separate Art Codes for Patuas, Bauls Fakiri musicians and Chau dancers and mask makers were drafted and revised several times in which members of artists’ communities participated actively.
+With this background four separate Art Codes for Patuas, Baul Fakiri musicians and Chau dancers and mask makers were drafted and revised several times in which members of artists’ communities participated actively.
 These codes contain a number of principles that are embedded in Indian law, such as the right of attribution for Performers, and a number that emanate from general human rights norms, such as the right to culture.
 The purpose of these codes is to lay out the hopes and expectations of the members of the artist communities in their dealings with these different groups who draw on and often profit from their dance.

 The art codes have been discussed with the respective stakeholders that include craft retailers, musical event organizers, art galleries, cultural tour operators, photographers, film makers to generate awareness among them and to receive feedback on the codes.
-The Art Codes will now be distributed to the artists groups, their societies so that when the stakeholders approach the individual artist or their group for a particular project or event, the artists give them a copy of the codes as a written document of understanding between two parties i.e stakeholders and the artists.
+The Art Codes have been distributed to the respective artist communities and their societies so that when the stakeholders approach the individual artist or their group for a particular project or event, the artists give them a copy of the codes as a written document of understanding between two parties i.e stakeholders and the artists.
 The aim is that through this process, respect will be shown for the artist communities and their intangible heritage, and they will be given due acknowledgement and remuneration to ensure that their heritage continues into the future.

 Please read the guideline on ethical approaches for working with the traditional artists here.